 - placing the tube in the esophagus as opposed to the airway;

-- poor understanding of how to use a laryngoyscope blade;
+- poor understanding of how to use a laryngoscope blade;

-- lack of understanding about tracheal tube mechanics and delivery.
+- lack of understanding of tracheal tube mechanics and delivery.

 - 2013, Virginia: $1,375,000 Verdict: A pregnant woman presents to deliver her child.
 The OB/GYN orders an emergency C-Section.
 When complications arise, the anesthesiologist needs to secure the woman’s airway; however, after several failed intubations, the patient dies.
 Her estate sued the anesthesiologist, who claimed that they acted within the standard of care.
 Regardless, the jury awarded $1,375,000.

-- 2013, Massachusetts, $1.5 Million: Elderly patient with health problems had breathing problems in the hospital.
+- 2013, Massachusetts, $1.5 Million: An elderly patient with health problems had breathing problems in the hospital.
 A blood test revealed respiratory acidosis consistent with respiratory failure.
-Instead of intubation, the doctors dried BiPap, probably because it was less invasive.
-When that did not work and the patient’s respiratory acidosis worsened, a crash intubation was attempted The intubation efforts failed and the man had too much air in his esophagus and stomach. which lead to ischemia to his intestines.
+Instead of intubation, the doctors dried BiPAP, probably because it was less invasive.
+When that did not work and the patient’s respiratory acidosis worsened, a crash intubation was attempted The intubation efforts failed and the man had too much air in his esophagus and stomach, which leads to ischemia to his intestines.
 Ultimately, they were unable to save him.

 - 2011, Maryland: $10,000 Verdict: When a woman presented for surgery, she required intubation.
-However, the surgeons did not rinse a chemical used for sterilization from the tube prior to inserting it.
-After the surgery she suffered severe throat discomfort that resulted from irritation from the chemical.
+However, the surgeons did not rinse a chemical used for sterilization from the tube before inserting it.
+After the surgery, she suffered severe throat discomfort that resulted from irritation from the chemical.
 The jury awarded her $10,000.
-From reading the facts of this cases, it is surprising this claim was brought and surprising that it did not settle for a similar amount before trial.
+From reading the facts of this case, it is surprising this claim was brought and surprising that it did not settle for a similar amount before trial.

-- 2011, Florida: $200,000 Settlement: A 26 year-old woman suffers a severe asthma attack.
-When EMTs arrive they attempt to intubate, however they place the tube in her esophagus instead of her trachea, which results in her death.
-The young woman’s family contended in a malpractice suit that X-rays taken in the emergency department showed that the decedent's intubation was in the esophagus and stomach instead of the trachea.
+- 2011, Florida: $200,000 Settlement: A 26-year-old woman suffers a severe asthma attack.
+When EMTs arrive, they attempt to intubate but they place the tube in her esophagus instead of her trachea, which results in her death.
+The young woman’s family contended in a wrongful death suit against the medical professionals at the hospital alleging that X-rays taken in the emergency department showed that the decedent's intubation was in the esophagus and stomach instead of the trachea.
 Why such a small amount for a death case?
 Here, the defendant was a state employee which has immunity beyond $200,000 for tort claims.

 - 1988, Maryland: $800,000 Settlement: The fact that we are reaching back to 1988 for a verdict demonstrates that not a lot of these cases make it to trial in Maryland before settlement (or being dismissed).
 In this case, a 31-year-old woman died of respiratory arrest after undergoing surgery.
-She went in for surgery for a herniated disc which is certainly a surgery that comes with real risk but you do not expect to die from the procedure.
+She went in for surgery for a herniated disc which is certainly a surgery that comes with real risk, but you do not expect to die from the procedure.
 St. Agnes’ anesthesiologists had a difficult time intubating the woman who later had difficulty breathing.
 She went into respiratory arrest.
 Her doctors tried a tracheotomy to no avail.
-The family’s malpractice lawsuit contended that the doctor was negligent in failing to insure an adequate drain at the surgical site and failure to properly intubate the patients.
+The family’s malpractice lawsuit contended that the doctor was negligent in failing to ensure an adequate drain at the surgical site and failure to intubate the patient properly.
 The family’s attorney – who is now an Anne Arundel County judge – also offered expert testimony to argue delay: the St. Agnes staff failed to respond to the respiratory arrest quickly.
-Time is safety in these cases.